antlr/stringtemplate4/README.md

 StringTemplate 4.0.8
 March 25, 2014

-Terence Parr, parrt at cs usfca edu
-ANTLR project lead and supreme dictator for life
-University of San Francisco

 ST (StringTemplate) is a java template engine (with ports for C#, Python, and Objective-C coming) for generating source code, web pages, emails, or any other formatted text output.
 ST is particularly good at multi-targeted code generators, multiple site skins, and internationalization / localization.
 It evolved over years of effort developing jGuru.com and then ANTLR v3.

+*Given day-job constraints, my time working on this project is limited so I'll have to focus first on fixing bugs rather than changing/improving the feature set.
+Likely I'll do it in bursts every few months.
+Please do not be offended if your bug or pull request does not yield a response! --parrt*

 The main website is:

 > http://www.stringtemplate.org